About the Association of Chartered Certified Accountants (ACCA)

 London School of Finance and Law offers a wide range of courses in finance and tax law that can be taken alongside your professional qualification studies elsewhere.
 A globally recognised accounting qualification, together with a national qualification you may be pursuing, will increase your chances to work in an international company.

-As a student of London School of Finance and Law, you can enrol in our ACCA exam preparation programme which runs for 5 years in total.
+As a student of London School of Finance and Law, you can enrol in our ACCA exam preparation programme which runs for 5 years (13 terms) in total.

 - BT – Business and Technology